 In this section, you copy the code for Animal Kingdom to your workstation.

-- In your browser (Chrome, Safari, etc), open the Animal Kingdom code repository.
+In your browser (Chrome is recommended), open the Animal Kingdom code repository.

 The AnimalKingdom code is kept in a public GitHub repository.

 If you have a GitHub account you can choose to clone the original repository or fork it and then clone it.
 These instructions assume you are downloading the code.

 - Copy the download zip file to a directory where you keep code projects.

 After unzipping the file you should have the

 In your terminal change directory into the top of the directory by entering: